wdwzyyg/phaser/docs/using/algorithms.md

 \end{aligned}$$

 where at the last step we have applied Stirling's approximation.
 In practice, a small offset $\epsilon$ must be added to prevent divergences inside the logarithms.
+This epsilon can be rationalized as a minimum signal recognizable by the detector.
+Setting this value high (e.g. 0.1 $e^-$) has the effect of ignoring updates from weak-intensity areas.

 When counts are moderate, a variance stabilizing transform can be applied to Poisson distributed data to be approximately Gaussian with a constant variance, allowing the use of a least-squares estimator.
 This leads to the amplitude and Anscombe noise models.
 Given a transformation $x \mapsto 2 \sqrt{x + c}$, we can model the transformed variable as Gaussian with variance 1: